 Please note: Current modules are indicative.
 Information for future academic years may change, for example, due to developments in the relevant academic field, or in light of student feedback.

 Course Learning and Teaching

 This is a full-year degree course, starting early October and finishing in the middle of the subsequent September.
 The aim of the course is to bring students to the frontier of research in elementary particle theory.

 The course consists of three modules: the first two are the Michaelmas and Epiphany graduate lecture courses.
 The third module is a dissertation on a topic of current research, prepared under the guidance of a supervisor with expertise in the area.
 We offer a wide variety of possible dissertation topics.

 The lectures begin with a general survey of particle physics and introductory courses on quantum field theory and group theory.
 These lead on to more specialised topics, amongst others in string theory, cosmology, supersymmetry and more detailed aspects of the standard model.

 The main group of lectures is given in the first two terms of the academic year (Michaelmas and Epiphany).
 This part of the lecture course is assessed by examinations.
 In each term there are two teaching periods of 4 weeks, with a week's break in the middle of the term in which students will be able to revise the material.
-Most courses are either 8 lectures or 16 lectures in length.
-There are 14 lectures/week in the Michaelmas term and 14 lectures/week in Epiphany term they are supported by weekly tutorials.
-In addition lecturers also set a number of homework assignments which give the student a chance to test his or her understanding of the material.
+Most courses are either 8 or 16 lectures in length.
+There are 14 lectures/week in the Michaelmas term and 14 lectures/week in Epiphany term which are supported by weekly tutorials.
+In addition, lecturers also set a number of homework assignments which give the student a chance to test his or her understanding of the material.

 There are additional optional lectures in the third term.
 These introduce advanced topics and are intended as preparation for research in these areas.